-Expose the tomato plants to sun for three hours a day, increasing the increments by 10 minutes each day until they have six hours of sunlight every day.
+Place the pots on a window sill.
+The first day they should get about three hours of direct sun.
+Increase the amount of sunlight by 10 minutes each day until the plants get six hours of sunlight daily.
 Gradually exposing tomato plants to the sun prevents sun damage.

 Check the soil every day to make sure it stays damp.
 If the soil feels dry, give each seedling water.
 If you neglect to water the seeds, the plants will die.
 Too much water is bad for the plants so be sure the pots are draining well.